Extracurriculars

 FEPPS is dedicated to providing opportunities for enrichment outside of the college classroom.

-Image: FEPPS students and volunteers in study hall.
+Image: FEPPS student and staff at study hall.

 Study Hall